felicityin/abigen/README.md

 ./target/debug/abigen ImageCell solidity_abi/ImageCell.abi.json
 ```

-Then you will find the generated Rust ABI in the folder `rust_abi`.
+Then you will find the generated Rust ABI in the file `rust_abi/abi.rs`.